How to experimentally evaluate the adiabatic condition for quantum annealing: Numerical analysis

 \subsubsection{Case D}

-In this case, we can accurately measure the transition matrix element $|\braket{1|\dot{\mathcal{H}}|0}|$ and energy gap $(E_{1}-E_{0})$ as shown in Fig.~\ref{fig:2qb-diag-noiseless}.
-The relative error of the transition matrix element (energy gap) is at most $3.5\%$ ($0.04\%$).
-This is $0.55$ ($0.99$) times smaller than the resolution.
-Although the condition III is not satisfied in this case to consider the two qubits, the dynamics can be approximately confined in a two-level system as long as the Rabi frequency is small.
-This explains the accuracy of our method.
+In this case, we can accurately measure the transition matrix element $|\braket{1|\dot{\mathcal{H}}|0}|$ and the energy gap $(E_{1}-E_{0})$ as shown in Fig.~\ref{fig:2qb-diag-noiseless}.
+The relative error of the transition matrix element (energy gap) is at most $3.5~\%$ ($0.04~\%$), which is $0.55$ ($0.99$) times smaller than the resolution.
+Despite not satisfying condition III for considering two qubits in this case, the dynamics can be effectively confined within a two-level system, ensuring the accuracy of our method, especially when the Rabi frequency is low.